mmmorris1975/aws-runas/docs/metadata_credentials.md

 level access to run, and should be compatible with most AWS SDK libraries available since 2019.

 When running the EC2 metadata service on Linux using sudo, you may need to specify additional flags with the sudo command in order to carry certain environment variables into the sudo environment.
-If you see log output saying that 'an AWS region is required, but was not found', and it is trying to load the AWS config file from root's home directory, add the `--preserve-env=HOME` or the `-E` flag to the sudo command.
+If you see log output saying 'an AWS region is required, but was not found', and it is trying to load the AWS config file from root's home directory, add the `--preserve-env=HOME` or the `-E` flag to the sudo command.
 For example: